Lexington-class aircraft carrier: Armament

 The Bureau of Construction and Repair was not then convinced that aircraft could be an effective and sufficient armament for a warship.
-Thus the design as carriers included a substantial gun battery of eight 8"/55 caliber guns in four twin gun turrets, two pairs of superfiring turrets fore and aft of the island.
+Thus the design as carriers included a substantial gun battery of eight 8-inch/55-caliber guns in four twin gun turrets, two pairs of superfiring turrets fore and aft of the island.
 These turrets were mounted above the flight deck on the starboard side, two before the bridge, and two behind the funnel.
 The guns in theory could fire to both sides, but it is probable that if they were fired to port (across the deck) the blast would have damaged the flight deck.
 The guns could be depressed to −5° and elevated to +41°; they were loaded at an angle of +9°.
 They fired 260 lb projectiles at a muzzle velocity of 2800 ft/s; this gave a maximum range of 31860 yd.

-The Lexington class' anti-aircraft (AA) armament consisted of a dozen 5"/25 caliber guns, six on each side of the ship on single mounts.
+The Lexington class' anti-aircraft (AA) armament consisted of a dozen 5-inch/25 caliber guns, six on each side of the ship on single mounts.
 They had a maximum elevation of +85°.
 They fired 53.85 lb projectiles at a muzzle velocity of 2110 ft/s.
 Their maximum range against surface targets was 17700 yd at +30° elevation.

 As built, the ships were not fitted with any light AA guns, but a few .50 in water-cooled M2 Browning anti-aircraft machine guns were fitted shortly after commissioning and the numbers gradually increased over the 1930s.
 Lexington had 24 of these guns aboard when she was sunk in early 1942.
 Their 1.6 oz projectiles had a muzzle velocity of 2930 ft/s, but an effective range of only 1600 yd.
 They had a rate of fire of 550–700 rounds per minute and were exceedingly reliable, however, their projectiles were too light and too short ranged so they were replaced by license-built Oerlikon 20 mm autocannon beginning in 1942.
 The Oerlikon fired 20 mm, .272 lb high-explosive shells at a muzzle velocity of 2750 ft/s.
 Its maximum range was 4800 yd although the effective range was under 1000 yd.
 The cyclic rate of fire was 450 rounds per minute, but the practical rate was between 250 and 320 rounds per minute owing to the need to reload magazines.
 Saratoga mounted 52 of these guns in late 1942.